 Mobilization of funds

-Mobilizing funds is crucial to support the implementation and sustainability of the AKIS hub.
+Mobilizing funds is crucial to support the implementation and sustainability of the LSChub.
 Hence the need- for a buy-in by various clusters of stakeholders.
 Government of Rwanda can allocate financial resources through national agricultural budgets, grants, or targeted funding programs that promote agricultural research, extension services, and innovation.
-International development agencies and donors can provide financial assistance through grants, loans, and technical assistance programs specifically aimed at strengthening the AKIS and at the same time promoting CSA interventions that enhance food security.
-The he private sector, including agribusinesses, financial institutions, insurance companies and technology companies, can support the LSC hub by investing.
+International development agencies and donors can provide financial assistance through grants, loans, and technical assistance programs specifically aimed at strengthening the LSC-hub and at the same time promoting CSA interventions that enhance food security.
+The private sector, including agribusinesses, financial institutions, insurance companies and technology companies, can support the LSC hub by investing.
 This can be through funding research projects, supporting innovation and technology development, and investing in infrastructure and services that enhance the functioning of the hub.
-Also, coordinated efforts by stakeholders pooling their financial resources and leveraging external funding opportunities will support the development of the AKIS and its activities.
+Also, coordinated efforts by stakeholders pooling their financial resources and leveraging external funding opportunities will support the development of the LSC hub and its activities.

-Knowledge generation through research for development of the AKIS hub.
+Knowledge generation through research for development of the LSC hub.
 The research will generate evidence that informs decision-making processes within the AKIS.
 Evidence generated will identify the needs and challenges faced by farmers, extension workers, and other stakeholders, and provides data-driven insights into potential solutions.
 This evidence-based approach improves the effectiveness and efficiency of CSA interventions and ensures that resources are targeted towards the most pressing issues.
 Moreover, identifying and testing new technologies, practices, and approaches will enhance crop productivity, sustainability, and resilience.
 Through research, new crop varieties, farming techniques, pest management strategies, and value chain innovations can be developed, adapted, and disseminated within the LSC AKIS.

 Accordingly, research for development will revolve on generating context-specific knowledge and solutions such as crop-specific and soil-specific fertilizers.
 It recognizes the diversity of agroecological conditions, socio-economic contexts, and cultural practices within the AKIS.
 By conducting research within local contexts, agricultural practitioners can better understand the unique challenges and opportunities faced by farmers and develop appropriate, locally adapted solutions.
 This ensures that interventions are relevant, acceptable, and effective in addressing the specific needs of the target audience.